mpowell773/mpowell773.github.io/project-worksheet.md

 - Contact section backend
 - Skills icons
 - Skills carousel

-## Functional Components

-Based on the initial logic defined in the previous sections try and breakdown the logic further into smaller components.
-Try and capture what logic would need to be defined if the game was broken down into the following categories.

-Time frames are also key in the development cycle.
-You have limited time to code all phases of the portfolio.
-Your estimates can then be used to evalute possibilities based on time needed and the actual time you have before the portfolio must be submitted.
-It's always best to pad the time by a few hours so that you account for the unknown so add and additional hour or two to each component to play it safe.

 #### MVP
 | Component | Priority | Estimated Time | Actual Time |